mnafees/indigo/_posts/2017-05-31-google-summer-of-code-2017-welcome.markdown

 * Extend libmarblewidget with additional classes and objects to be able to support all the above mentioned points.
 * Improve indoor rendering.

+##### Want to see my progress throughout the programme timeline?
+Go to my KDE Phabricator [Workboard](https://phabricator.kde.org/project/view/234/) to check it out!

 ### Let the coding begin!

 [1]: https://marble.kde.org/img/marble-logo.png